HL7/davinci-dtr/input/pagecontent/specification.md

 If the DTR app receives a QuestionnaireResponse resource in the app context, it **SHALL** reload the session information from that QuestionnaireResponse using its associated order and coverage.
 If the DTR app does not receive a QuestionnaireResponse, it **SHALL** first search the EHR for QuestionnaireResponses associated with the order included in the app context.
 Depending on the result of the search, the app will either offer an option to reload context from a found QuestionnaireResponse or launch normally and create a new QuestionnaireResponse.

-The EHR should be able to associate orders with the QuestionnaireResponses they pertain to by linking their FHIR IDs internally.
-This means that even if the ID of an order changes, the EHR should be capable of updating the QuestionnaireResponse to reference the new ID.
+The EHR **SHOULD** be able to associate orders with the QuestionnaireResponses they pertain to by linking their FHIR IDs internally.
+This means that even if the ID of an order changes, the EHR **SHOULD** be capable of updating the QuestionnaireResponse to reference the new ID.
 This way, even if DTR receives the updated orders, it will still be able to search the EHR for the associated QuestionnaireResponse.

 The EHR is responsible for storing and updating the QuestionnaireResponse, as well as providing the user a way to choose sessions to relaunch.
 Additionally, the EHR **SHOULD** pass the QR as a [SMART launch parameter](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#app-launch-scopes-and-launch-context).